 Energy Saving Tips

 - To achieve a room temperature of 19 °C, position 2 on the thermostatic valves is sufficient.
-If you have any technical problems, please contact the problem reporting office
+If you have any technical problems, please contact the problem reporting office.
+If lower temperatures are also acceptable to you, additional savings can be achieved.

 - Are you going to be absent for several days?
 Turn the thermostatic valves back to the antifreeze position (*).

-► Did you know that lowering the room temperature by 1 °C saves about 5 percent of heating energy?
+► Did you know that lowering the room temperature by 1 °C saves about 5 to 10 percent of heating energy?

 - Remember to turn down the heat when you are ventilating the room.